Cambray/Arma3Log/README.md

 ## Arma3Log - Arma 3 server log extension C++ v0.1

 I got bored waiting for other people to develop it, so i wrote my own.
 This is an external logging extension for arma 3 servers, written in c++ only.
+I is mainly build for Tonic's altis life, but it also supports any other arma 3 server type

 #### Known Servers using Arma3Log